-Applications are typically processed within 1 week of being received.
+Applications are typically processed within 2 weeks of being received.
 Please allow for that time before contacting the Admissions Office.
-Contact one of the Admissions Staff.
+Visit this link to see a list of the Admissions Staff.
 Please note that each of the Admissions Staff Assistants is assigned files by alphabet.
 Find the individual responsible for your name and contact them via e-mail or by telephone.

 Can I begin taking classes if my transcripts have not been received?